 Deutsche Telekom has been publishing annually since 2014 how many surveillance measures it had to take, along with the type and scope of information provided to security authorities.

 Telecommunications companies are legally obliged to assist security authorities.
 On the one hand, this involves surveillance measures by which telecommunications connections can be traced or recorded.
 On the other hand, it involves information, for example concerning line owners or traffic data.

 Deutsche Telekom was the first company to publish a transparency report for Germany in 2014.
-After extensive analysis of the legal framework conditions applying in the other countries of Deutsche Telekom’s footprint, the international report was then published in 2015.
-The report is now available for 2018.
+After extensive analysis of the legal framework conditions applying in the other countries of Deutsche Telekom’s footprint, the first international report was published 2016 for the years 2014 and 2015.
+The report is now available for 2019.

 Deutsche Telekom abides strictly by the legal framework